-Students (and faculty and staff) who experience discrimination, harassment, hate or bias or who have such matters reported to them should use the online reporting/referral form to report discrimination, hate or bias incidents.
+Students (and faculty and staff) who experience discrimination, harassment, hate, or bias based upon a protected status or who have such matters reported to them should use the online reporting/referral form to report discrimination, hate, or bias incidents.
 You may report incidents that happen to you anonymously.
-Please note that, if you report anonymously, the University's ability to respond will be limited.
+Please note that, if you report anonymously, the University's ability to respond may be limited.